arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ### Next Steps

-Now that you have learned to implement the Modbus RTU between Portenta Machine Control devices using Arduino PLC IDE, try adding additional Modbus RTU compatible devices and create a Modbus RTU communication network.
+Now that you have learned to implement the Modbus RTU between Portenta Machine Control devices using Arduino PLC IDE, try adding additional Modbus RTU-compatible devices and creating a Modbus RTU communication network.

 Further, explore the possibilities by combining the Portenta Machine Control device's onboard features with the Modbus RTU communication network and deploy it as an enhancement solution for industrial management systems.